-Look up what language is spoken on the streets where you’re traveling abroad and/or what language you’ll find signs in.
 Find your native language and press the little arrow next to it to download your language.
 (Edit: not all languages are available offline.)

 Now, select the language(s) that you’ll need while you’ll be traveling.
 Although one language might be listed as one of the official languages, I recommend looking up which languages are most spoken in that country.

 If you only tap the name of the language, it will only work ONLINE.
 To have it downloaded for offline use, press the little down arrow to download that language.
 It will ask you confirm that you want to download it, press download.